spenap/pennybank/PennyBank/README.txt

 - Start the MySQL server.

-- Create a database with name "pennybank".
+- Create a database with name "pennybank" and other with name "pennybank_test"

   mysqladmin -u root create pennybank

+  mysqladmin -u root create pennybank_test

 - Create a user with name "pennybank" and password "pennybank", and allow her/him to access from local host.